robertorcosta/azure-docs.pt-br/articles/connectors/connectors-create-api-informix.md

 ## <a name="connector-specific-details"></a>Detalhes específicos do conector

-Para obter detalhes técnicos sobre gatilhos, ações e limites, descritos pela descrição swagger do conector, revise a [página de referência do conector](/connectors/informix/).
+Para obter detalhes técnicos sobre gatilhos, ações e limites, que são descritos pela descrição do Swagger do conector, examine a [página de referência do conector](/connectors/informix/).

 ## <a name="next-steps"></a>Próximas etapas